 Our Family Crisis program provides support to families in Wyndham experiencing a housing crisis.
 This program is designed to assist families who are at risk of becoming homeless.

 We offers support to families 26 years and over primarily through transitional housing and support.
 Program staff work intensively with families to support and access long-term housing options.

 We offers support to single adults over 26 years of age who require housing support.
 The program assists clients to access long term housing, and refers to appropriate services that suits individual needs.

 The Homelessness Early Intervention program supports people experiencing homelessness or family violence and can include emergency aid or food.
 We also work through tough times with students and their families to help keep them engaged with school.

 Reconnect Youth Homelessness Prevention

 The Reconnect Youth Homelessness Prevention program supports young people who are facing family challenges to help them build better relationships at home.
 We also work with young people looking for jobs or education and training to help break the homelessness cycle.
 Young people who want to improve the skills they need to live independently can attend the EQUIPPED program, designed to build confidence and help young people with budgeting, cooking, health and housing.

 Families and people aged over 26 can access support to deal with the pressures that may put them at risk of homelessness.
 There is also transitional and medium-term housing available, with the aim of supporting people as they move into long-term housing.

-Our opportunity shop is conveniently located in front of the Crossroads Uniting Church.
-It is open on Mondays, Wednesdays, Fridays and Saturday from 10am to 2pm.
+Our opportunity shop is conveniently located next to the Crossroads Uniting Church.
+It is open from Monday to Friday from 10am to 3pm and Saturday from 9.30am to 1.30pm.

 Run by dedicated volunteers and staff, our op-shops offer a wide range of reasonably price clothing, accessories, manchester, books, toys, furniture and households goods – with every single purchase helping to create better, safer and healthier lives for vulnerable people across Wyndham.